Mainframe-Archive/switchboard/site/about.md

 *Spatch* is an innovative startup working on redefining the way digital communication works.
-Email's ubiquity and decentralized architecture are it’s greatest strengths and the reason it has yet to be replaced.
+Email's ubiquity and decentralized architecture are its greatest strengths and the reason it has yet to be replaced.
 However, managing and acting upon the deluge of messages is still an antiquated and burdensome process, requiring major human effort to handle what should be simple.
 Spatch solves this fundamental